-seeds.
+Infected spinach seeds carry an average of 200 to 300 microsclerotia per seed (Maruthachalam et al., 2013).
+As spinach crops are seeded at up to nine million seeds per hectare for baby leaf spinach, even a small proportion of infected seeds can introduce many microsclerotia (du Toit and Hernandez-Perez, 2005).
 Testing or cleaning seeds is an important option for preventing Verticillium dahliae from being introduced into a field, but can be uncertain and potentially costly.
 Although Verticillium dahliae cannot be completely eliminated by seed cleaning, incidence levels in spinach seed can be significantly reduced (du Toit and Hernandez-Perez, 2005).
 Very recent developments in testing procedures suggest that testing spinach seed for Verticillium dahliae might soon be feasible on a commercial basis.
 Moreover, a very recent innovation speeds up testing spinach seeds.
 Previously, testing for Verticillium dahliae in spinach seeds took approximately two weeks and could not accurately distinguish between pathogenic and nonpathogenic species (Duressa et al., 2012).
 This new method takes only one day to complete, is highly sensitive (as it is able to detect one infected seed out of 100), and can distinguish among species (Duressa et al., 2012).

-V. wilt can also be controlled by restricting the imports of spinach seeds infested with Verticillium dahliae, but doing so would have trade implications.
+In addition to testing and cleaning spinach seeds, V. wilt can also be controlled by restricting the imports of spinach seeds infested with Verticillium dahliae, but doing so would have trade implications.
 Currently, the United States has no phytosanitary restrictions on spinach seed imports, but Mexico prohibits the importation of seeds if more than 10% are infected (IPC, 2003).

-V. wilt can therefore be prevented or controlled by the grower by fumigating with methyl bromide, planting broccoli, or not planting spinach.
-These control options require long-term investment for future gain.
-V. wilt can also be prevented or controlled by the spinach seed company by testing and cleaning the spinach seeds.
-However, seed companies are unwilling to test or clean spinach seeds, as they are not affected by this disease.
+V. wilt can also be prevented or controlled by the grower by fumigating with methyl bromide, planting broccoli (a low-return crop), or not planting spinach.
+These control options require long-term investment for future gain (Carroll et al., 2017b).